-1. Complete the "Pre-wedding Form" (to be completed anytime up to 3 weeks before the wedding) 2.
-Create a close family group portrait list 3.
-Read the "Suggestions"
+1. Read the "Suggestions" 2.
+Complete the "Pre-wedding Form" 3.
+Create a close family group portrait list

 We do not require a shot list for the wedding.
-The only list from you that does help a lot (since the photographer does not know your family, and every family is different) is the combination of people for the close-family photos that you want during the family photoshoot part.
-For example:
+The only list that does help a lot (since the photographer does not know your family, and every family is different) is the combination of people for the close-family photos, especially for bigger weddings.

 Bride: Sofie Groom: John

 Sofie + John and John's parents Sofie + John and Sofie's parents Sofie + John and uncle Joe and his wife Sofie + John and John's grandparents Sofie + John and Sofie's grandparents etc etc etc... you get the point.

 Make a list like that FOR YOURSELF and have it on your phone, or give it to your future spouse, or a bridesmaid/groomsman (or anybody) that knows the family.
 The names can be called out as the photographer takes photos during the close-family photoshoot.
 This will turn a 45 minute process into a 15 minute process for you.
 That way there is no stress during this photoshoot, you don't have to think while it happens... and you don't miss anyone!
 This is important, as the photographer does not know how many grandparents are still around, or how many close aunties you have, etc.

 Suggestions (data gathered from years and years of experience)